Entreprecariat/Entreprecariat/topic-modelling.md

 **\[DYNAMIC]** Furthermore, we'd like to prominently recall the "dynamic" characteristic of topic modelling to linger its generative approach and its keen eye on **innovation-oriented contexts**.

 New documents of semantic and syntactic similarity between words are obtained directly from input data and specifically drawn through a dependency structure made available by the word embedding process.
-In this sense, the Topic Modelling/Detection has been done putting into the starting corpora the following books and articles:
+In this sense, the Topic Modelling pipeline includes the following corpus:

 - Foti, A., General Theory of the Precariat: Great Recession, Revolution, Reaction, Institute of Network Cultures, 2017
 - Lorusso, S., "On “Fuck You Startup World” and Entreprecariat at Large.
 We're all Richard", www.networkcultures.org, last checked: 20/11/2022
 - Lorusso, S., "Entreprecariat: Everyone Is an Entrepreneur.
 Nobody Is Safe.", Onomatopee, 2018